tahirozdemir34/GoMarkdownPusher/readme.md

 ### How to use:
 * Get a token from Settings>Developer Settings>Personal access tokens
-* create a config.json next to 'md_editor.go' as follow:
+* Create "config.json" next to 'md_editor.go' as follow:

 ```json
 {